bowedcontainer2/duolingo-pramp/README.md

 A real-time language practice platform inspired by Duolingo's learning approach combined with Pramp's peer-to-peer interview format.
 Practice Spanish conversation with peers in structured, timed sessions.
 This project was inspired by me job hunting for a software engineering position and using Pramp/Exponent to practice for interviews.
-I also have been pretty competitive with friends in DuoLingo.
-I visited Guatemala with family, and in a coffee shop in Antigua, I saw tourists trying to practice micro interactions to order their coffee, and I got the idea to create a sort of pramp/duolingo hybrid where the pressure and accountability of a face to face video call is combined with the quick and segmented recitation formatting that Duolingo has.
+I also have been pretty competitive with friends in Duolingo recently.

+I visited Guatemala with my family, and in a coffee shop in Antigua, I saw tourists trying to practice micro interactions to order their coffee, and I got the idea to create a sort of pramp/duolingo hybrid where the pressure and accountability of a face to face video call is combined with the quick and segmented recitation formatting that Duolingo has.

 Here is my rough mvp of what this could look like!
 I used webRTC and peerJS to create a peer-to-peer connection between two users, and React + Vite + MUI to get things going.

 ## Todo list: